 Dominated by the desert-like Etosha Pan of northern Namibia, towards the Angolan border, this famous national park provides a stark and captivating setting for watching its high concentration of African wildlife.
-The action-packed wildlife show of Etosha Park boasts a dazzling cast, including the endangered black rhino and black-faced impala, among its 114 mammals species.
+The action-packed wildlife show of Etosha Park boasts a dazzling cast that counts the endangered black rhino and black-faced impala in its number of 114 mammal species.

-In Etosha, visitors see big game wandering along the fringes of the vast white-sand pan, emerging from the mirages to roam across the open plains.
+In Etosha, visitors will see big game wandering along the fringes of the vast white-sand pan and emerging from the mirages to roam across the open plains.
 The easiest way to spot an assortment of game is to stay put at one of the many watering holes that dot the bush, south of the dusty pan.
-Out here in the harsh environment of Etosha the dramatic battle for survival plays itself out as hyenas, lions, cheetahs, jackals and other hunters compete for prey.
-The smorgasbord of fair game for hungry predators includes zebra, giraffe and a varied selection of antelopes, such as gemsbok, eland, kudu, roan, red hartebeest and blue wildebeest.
+Out here in the harsh environment of Etosha, the dramatic battle for survival plays itself out as hyena, lion, cheetah, jackal and other hunters compete for prey.
+The smorgasbord of fair game for hungry predators includes zebra, giraffe and a varied selection of antelope, such as gemsbok, eland, kudu, roan, red hartebeest and blue wildebeest.